-6. Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
-When the throttle trigger is pulled back, the carburetor should open (slide moves out).
-When the throttle trigger is pushed all the way forward, the brake should lock.
+- 6. Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
+When the throttle trigger is pulled back, the carburetor should open.
+When the throttle trigger is pushed all the way forward, the brake should lock. - 7.
+Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.